Xanthelasma

 • Surgical excision - direct surgical excision is a viable method of removal, however, it tends to leave scars.
 Furthermore, due to the recurrent nature of xanthelasma, further surgical resections may be required.
 As there is a finite amount of skin that can be excised without causing problems, the number of surgeries performed may be limited.

-• Resurfacing with an Erbium or Carbon dioxide laser - these lasers can be used to ablate (vapourise) xanthelasma so that becomes more
+• Resurfacing with an Erbium or Carbon dioxide laser – these lasers can be used to ablate (vapourise) xanthelasma.

 • Removal of xanthelasma with radiofrequency - radiofrequency devices can cut and coagulate tissue simultaneously without causing much heat energy transfer to the surrounding skin.
 This is more suitable for larger xanthelasma lesions.

-What is involved with treatment?
+What is involved with xanthelasma treatment?

-At The Victorian Cosmetic Institute, we advocate the removal of xanthelasma with laser or radiofrequency rather than direct surgical excision.
+At Victorian Cosmetic Institute, we advocate the removal of xanthelasma with laser or radiofrequency rather than direct surgical excision.

 Usually the area is numbed with a nerve block or anaesthetic injection directly into the area to prevent any discomfort from the treatment.